Thorium reactors hold promise as an alternative for uranium in the nuclear energy sector, but are they really a viable option?

 The world’s energy needs are expected to skyrocket thanks to population growth and higher demand from developing nations, making thorium reactors increasingly appealing.

-While uranium-driven reactors are being built in large quantities around the world, these reactors are not without drawbacks.
-Nuclear meltdowns remain a concern, and uranium has some negative connotations due to its association with weapons.
-Some also claim that uranium’s low price makes it an unsustainable option, despite predictions of a price rally.
+While nuclear power reactors are being built in large quantities around the world, these reactors are not without drawbacks.
+Nuclear meltdowns remain a concern, and uranium has negative connotations due to its association with weapons and the radioactive material leftover in nuclear waste.
+There are also claims that uranium’s low price makes it an unsustainable option, despite predictions of a rally.

 What is thorium?

-Thorium is a slightly radioactive metal that occurs in rocks and soils.
+Discovered in 1828 by a Swedish chemist who named the element after the Norse god of thunder, Thor, thorium is a slightly radioactive element that is naturally occurring in the Earth’s crust.
 It is more abundant in nature than uranium and is fertile rather than fissile, meaning it can be converted into fissile material through radiation.
-It is meant to be used alongside fissile materials like recycled plutonium and uranium.
+It is meant to be used alongside fissile materials, which are able to go through nuclear fission, like recycled plutonium and uranium.